usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 ## 📅 Section Dates
 * **First day of classes:** Monday, January 8, 2023
-* **Last day to add:** Friday, September 8, 2023
+* **Last day to add:** Friday, January 26, 2024
-* **Last day to change to Pass/No Pass:** Friday, September 8, 2023
+* **Last day to change to Pass/No Pass:** Friday, January 26, 2024
-* **Last day to drop without a mark of "W" and receive a refund:** Friday, September 8, 2023
+* **Last day to drop without a mark of "W" and receive a refund:** Friday, January 26, 2024
-* **Last day to withdraw without a “W” on transcript or change pass/no pass to letter grade:** Friday, October 6, 2023
+* **Last day to withdraw without a “W” on transcript or change pass/no pass to letter grade:** Friday, February 23, 2024
-* **Last day to drop with a mark of "W":** Friday, November 10, 2023
+* **Last day to drop with a mark of "W":** Friday, April 5, 2024
-* **Last day of classes:** Friday, December 1, 2023
+* **Last day of classes:** Friday, April 26, 2024
-* **End of session:** Wednesday, December 13, 2023
+* **End of session:** Wednesday, May 8, 2024

 ## 📇 Course Description

 <div style="width:100%;height:0;padding-bottom:67%;position:relative;"><iframe src="https://giphy.com/embed/1fnwSUTsHRyGXEYMos" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/1fnwSUTsHRyGXEYMos">via GIPHY</a></p>

 This course teaches the art of creating digital game prototypes and introduces the world of game engines.
-The class briefly introduces industry standard game engines such as Unreal Engine and Godot then dives deep into the Unity game development using C# scripting.
+The class briefly introduces industry standard game engines such as Unreal Engine and Godot then dives deep into Unity game development using C# scripting.
 In class, students will be creating two games with Unity 3D and Unity AR while learning the fundamentals of C# scripting.

 This course provides insight into how to create various experiences or realities while focusing on programming rather than visual scripting, which are fundamental skills for game development.
 It will engage you in lab activities that allow you to make personalized and actionable prototypes, rather than just the theoretical aspect of game development.